willbush/blog/content/blog/impermanence.md

 >- It forces you to declare settings you want to keep.
 >- It lets you experiment with new software without cluttering up your system.

-Before my last reformat, I had actually forgotten what would be in the `~/` directory after freshly installing NixOS with no desktop environment.
-Turns out nothing.
-The gradual accumulation of cruft is annoying, and clutter has a negative effect on my state of mind.
-It's distracting.

-Leftover cruft can break things.
-For example, the other day I couldn't log in to the graphical environment.
+The other day I couldn't log in to the graphical environment on my system.
 I had to switch to a TTY to find out why using `journalctl`:

 ```
 systemd-xdg-autostart-generator[2375]: Exec binary 'teams' does not exist: No such file or directory